• AFFORDABLE TRUST AND

 Married Couple With Children

-This Questionnaire is for a Married Couple With Children who wish to leave their assets first to the surviving spouse, and then equally to their children at an age which you can decide.
+This Questionnaire is for a Married Couple with Children who wish to leave their assets first to the surviving spouse, and then equally to their children, at an age you can choose.

 Let's get started now